 The temple, on regular basis, opens from 8 AM to 5 PM every day (except Nyepi Day).
 To enjoy the chilly air, come in the early morning or late afternoon.
 The place should not be too crowded as well around the time.

 Learning Cetho Temple History

 Wanting to preserve the site, governments made significant restoration in 1970.
 It was several decades after Van der Vlis found it in 1842.
 However, the major renovation received criticism from archeologists.
-Claiming that the process transformed too much of its original structures.
-However, do not worry because this temple still keeps so much from the authentic discovery.
-As well as sacred and historical as it is supposed to.
+Claiming that the process changed too much of its original structures.
+However, do not worry because this temple still keeps so much from authentic discovery as well as sacred and historical as it is supposed to be.

 The remaining history is easy to find through the information board.
 Everyone can easily spot it upon entrance.
 Those who wish to learn more can hire local guides around.
 The locals are more than happy to help with additional fees apply.
 However, kindly be understanding of the slight language barrier that may happen.